 - The Veteran has to provide at least two pay stubs

 - The Veteran needs to provide W2 statements for the previous two years, which will be needed to calculate and confirm the total gross household income

 Qualifying for Veteran Home Loans

-The Veteran Loan program is made specifically for the veterans who have met the average number of days in their service.
-Other forms of eligibility for the VA loan program may include the service commitment, character of service, duty status, and the length of the service.
-It should be noted that this program doesn’t offer any benefits for surviving spouses.
+The VA program is made specifically for veterans who have met the average number of days in their service.
+Other forms of eligibility for the VA loan program may include the service commitment, character of service, duty status, and length of the service.
 The VA also doesn’t account for any minimum credit score, which is often used as a requirement for prequalifying when you apply for any mortgage loan.
-However, most lenders who will request that you have a minimum credit score of around 580 when applying for 100% financing.
+However, most lenders and banks will request that you have a minimum credit score of around 580-620 when applying for 100% financing.

 Any Veteran who is using their entitlement to purchase a home, or has done that in the past, will have to leave their previous entitlement in order to acquire another one.
 If you have bought a home already through the VA benefits, then you may still use some of the ‘entitlement’ that was offered to you in order to purchase a new home.
 If you want to calculate the maximum entitlement that is available to you, here is how you do it: